fluffy/blinky/box/Readme.md

 The main design is in the .FCStd files and crearted with FreeCad.

+Most the design paramters are on the "Data" sheet.

 Select the object in FreeCad to export the parts as .3mf and .step.
 The exported files are in the prod subdirectory.